kamalsharma2000/LAUNDRY444-AB/README.md

 * Netlify function calls EmailJS API
 * No keys are exposed in frontend
 * Email includes user details and booking info
+* Added dynamic cart details in booking email
+* Each selected item is listed with its price
+* Total amount is automatically calculated and included in the email

 # Important Notes :